joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-04-26-ordo-salutis-ii-the-weight-of-sin.md

 And because our God is right-standing, holy and blameless, there is a cataclysmic divide between God and man because of sin.

 It is God cannot stand the sight of sin and doesn't want to deal with it, it is the very nature of God that doesn't allow for the presence of sin.

-In the eternal realm, this is very evident in the fall of Lucifer in Isaiah 14.
-For the very thought of wanting the glory that rightfully belongs to God alone, Lucifer was banished from heaven into hell.
+Yet, being born of Adam, we continuously sin--in hearts, thoughts, actions, and what we fail to do.

 It is by nature we are idol factories.